kachick/chawan/doc/build.md

   man pages.
 The default setting expands to `/usr/local/share/man/man1`, etc.
 * `CURLLIBNAME`: Change the name of the libcurl shared object file.
-* `LIBEXECDIR`: Path to your libexec directory; by default, it is relative to wherever the binary is placed when it is executed.<BR>
+* `LIBEXECDIR`: Path to your libexec directory; by default, it is relative to wherever the binary is placed when it is executed. (i.e. after installation it would resolve to `/usr/local/libexec`.) <BR>
   WARNING: Unlike other path names, this must be quoted if your path contains spaces!
+* `DANGER_DISABLE_SANDBOX`: Set it to 1 to disable OS-level sandboxing even on systems where we have built-in sandboxing support.
+Note that this is *not* taken from the environment variables; you must use it like `make DANGER_DISABLE_SANDBOX=1`.<BR>
+  WARNING: as the name suggests, this is rarely an optimal solution to whatever problem you are facing.

 ## Phony targets